kloppen/bib-git/README.md

 # Setting up the Library Repo
 Export your library from your current library reference system as BibLaTeX and include the attached files.
-The .bib file must be named "MyLibrary.bib" and must be located in the folder `library` under the root instalation path of this program.
+The .bib file must be named "MyLibrary.bib" and must be located in the folder `library` under the root installation path of this program.
 The attached files would normally be located in a sub-folder called `files`, but this is not necessary (though they do need to either be in the `library` folder or a sub-folder of it).
+You'll need to import the .bib file using the "Import BibLaTeX" function in the bib-git program.
+This will convert to CSL and you can save the resulting file (using the "Save Library") button in the `library` folder using the name `MyLibrary.json`.
+You can then delete the .bib file if you wish (recommended).

 Initialize a git repository, enable git-lfs for PDF files (and whatever other type of files you use).